-A big spread was put in a late issue of Commodore Format, dedicated to the launch of EBES, where the big exciting release promised was this little game right here.
+A game which readers of Commodore Format will no doubt remember only too well.
+The C64 was dying, the games were drying up and EBES (Electric Boys Entertainment Software) were attempting to keep it all going.
+A big spread was put in a late issue of Commodore Format, dedicated to the launch of EBES, where the big poster release promised was Defensive.

-Defensive is pretty much a clone of Defender with knobs on.
-That is, some impressive parallax scrolling (Similar to Sanxion in some respects), a neat ship and cool end guardians.
-The preview consists of 3 levels, with no attackwaves, just a few crafts and end baddies.
+The game was pretty much a clone of Defender with knobs on – with some impressive parallax scrolling (similar to Sanxion in some respects), a neat ship and cool end of level guardians.
+A preview managed to sneak out many moons ago, which consists of 3 levels, with no attack waves, just a few crafts and end baddies.
 There is also no sound present.

-This preview is actually quite old from the late 80’s, and Russ Michaels planned to enhance the game with his team of programmers.
-Ian and Martin (Known more as ‘God and Hake’) were good friends of Russ, and ditched the game before they moved onto fully fledged commercial projects such as ‘Galdregons Domain’ and ‘Volfield’.
-When EBES became a company back in 1994, Russ dug the game out which was pretty much there in terms of a game and decided to finish it as a first big release for EBES.
+The preview though was much older than you might think, and was developed in the mid-late 1980s.
+The original developers were Ian and Martin (Known more as ‘God and Hake’) and were good friends of Russ.
+They had ditched the game before moving onto fully fledged commercial projects such as ‘Galdregons Domain’ and ‘Volfield’.
+When EBES became a company back in 1994, EBES’ Russ Michaels dug it out and planned to enhance the game with his team of programmers.

-Certainly something which may interest is the fact that Russ actually approached Jon Woods, creator of Colony, in the view of changing the name of Colony to ‘Defensive’ and selling it through EBES.
-However, this never really materialised and didn’t get released either.
-However, it’s rumoured that some transformation was made by Jon Woods, which is currently being examined.
+Russ informs us that he had approached Jon Woods, creator of Colony, with the suggestion of changing the name of Colony to ‘Defensive’ and selling it through EBES.
+However, this never really materialised and that title never saw release either.

-In recent years, the late Jukka Tapanimäki’s disks were digitally preserved.
-On one of the disks was a series of music demos by Maniacs of Noise.
-One of the demos was music for Defensive.
-The tunes which eventually end up being used in Players’ Tomcat game (by God and Hake).
-It seems Martin Godbeer and Ian Denny must have ordered the tunes for Defensive originally, but when the game fell through – they just re-used the tunes on Tomcat.
+In an interesting twist – when the late Jukka Tapanimäki’s disks were digitally preserved, it was found that one of the disks included music demos by Maniacs of Noise.
+One of the demos featured music for Defensive.
+These were tunes that eventually ended up being used in Players’ Tomcat game (also by God and Hake).
+It seems Martin Godbeer and Ian Denny must have ordered the tunes for Defensive originally, but when the game fell through – they just re-used the tunes in Tomcat.

-The music demo credits Thalamus as being the publisher which Defensive was originally aimed at.
-So did Thalamus reject the game?
-Or did Ian and Martin just lose interest in the title?
+The music demo credited Thalamus as being the publisher.
+So the question now remains as to what happened.
+Did Thalamus reject the game?
+Or did Ian and Martin simply lose interest in the title?

 Contributions: Russ Michaels, Jason Kelk